aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 * The difference could exceed 255.
 In this case the entry must take up multiple successive byte-pairs, first increasing only the address part in each, and then increasing the line number.
-[XXX say something---a tiny bit?---about why]
+(If we increased both at once, there'd be ambiguity about whether an intermediate line number covered part of the range.)

 [XXX stupid markdown formatting line, ignore me]